alastairlundy/os_release_dart/README.md

 ## Compatibility

-This detection code in this package is only intended to be used on Linux based operating systems, however you may use the package and ``OsRelease`` class in cross-platform Dart or Flutter projects provided that you only run the detection method on a Linux based operating system.
+This detection code in this package is only intended to be used on Linux based operating systems, however you may use the package and ``OsRelease`` class in cross-platform Dart or Flutter projects provided that you only run the detection method and other ``OsRelease`` static methods on a Linux based operating system.
 You can use the ``Platform.isLinux`` field from the `dart:io` package to guard against calling the detection code from unsupported OSes.

 To better illustrate compatibility, please view this table: